This post may contain affiliate links. Please read our disclosure policy.

 • Any protein powder will work.
 Don’t want to add protein?
 Swap it with some ground flax seed, some almond meal, or almond flour.

-• Consider adding 1 tablespoon of chia seeds.
+• Consider adding one tablespoon of chia seeds.

-• The peanut butter can be swapped with any nut butter you have on hand.
+• If you do not have peanut butter, you can use any other nut butter you have on hand.
 It doesn’t have to be peanut butter.

-• These energy bites are best served chilled.
+• I recommend you serve them cold, so store them in the fridge if possible.
 You may store them in a sealed container on your kitchen counter for a day, and then you may transfer them to the fridge for up to 14 days.

 • You may freeze for up to 3 months.
 Allow them to thaw in the fridge the night before.